 - Curriculum allows for study abroad and to complete premedical coursework

-- Facilities include a good size culinary arts food laboratory and a student-run garden
+- Facilities include a culinary arts food laboratory and a student-run garden

 - Optional hands-on field immersions located within walking distance of campus, such as public health agencies, fitness centers, schools, nursing homes, and a medical center

-- A unique hospital-based clinical nutrition field practicum is taught on-site by RD (elective)
+- Electives include sports nutrition and a unique hospital-based clinical nutrition field practicum taught on-site by RD

 - We offer an ACEND-accredited Individualized Supervised Practice Pathway for SUNY Plattsburgh nutrition majors

-- Seniors are eligible for early acceptance to SUNY Oneonta’s one-year, online M.S. in Nutrition and dietetic internship
+- Seniors can apply as preselect applicants for early admission to SUNY Oneonta’s one-year, online M.S. in Nutrition and dietetic internship

 What Are My Career Opportunities?